 Step 4: Upload Files To Your Server Using FTP

-If you don’t know how to transfer data from your computer to your server using FTP (File Transfer Protocol), please see the tutorials below:
+If you don’t know how to transfer data from your computer to your server using FTP (File Transfer Protocol), please refer to the tutorials below:

 Open up your FTP application …